-The parent company only financial statements of the Company for the years ended December 31, 2021 and 2020 were authorized for issue by the Company's board of directors on February 23, 2022.
+The parent company only financial statements of the Company for the years ended December 31, 2022 and 2021 were authorized for issue by the Company's board of directors on March 7, 2023.

-3. Newly issued or revised standards and interpretations

-(1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2021.
+The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2022.
 The adoption of these new standards and amendments had no material impact on the Company.

-(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Company as at the end of the reporting period are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.